mmistakes/minimal-mistakes/_posts/2018-06-01-Download-Coding-Music-With-Invoke---WebRequest.md

 Invoke-WebRequest is a pretty slick command that allows us to get content from a web page.
 We can use this to go through all of the sample songs and download each of them.

 Let's look at the webpage to see what we are working with.
+Note: I am using PowerShell Version 5 and haven't tested on PowerShell Core... yet!

 ```powershell
     Invoke-WebRequest -uri 'http://mtcb.pwop.com'